-- 1. In the case of mandatory excused absences, students must be allowed to make up missed work, complete an equivalent assignment, or the professor and the student may mutually agree to waive the assignment without penalty.
-Faculty members have the discretion to determine what constitutes an appropriate make up work assignment.
+- 1. Required university-related absences (including but not limited to athletic games/matches/meets or their equivalent), absences due to military duty or veteran status (including service-related medical appointments where failure to appear might result in a loss of benefits), and legally mandated absences such as jury duty, or court subpoena must be considered excused and the student must be allowed to make up missed work, to complete an equivalent assignment, or the professor and the student may mutually agree to waive the assignment without penalty.
+Faculty members have the discretion to determine what constitutes an appropriate make up work or assignment.
 Some course requirements may not require a make-up, such as in cases where the class work has a very minimal point value or where the course requirement of minimal point value is a part of a series of dropped assignments. - a.
-The following absences must be excused: - Required university related absences, including but not limited to athletic games/matches/meets or their equivalents, - Absences due to military duty or veteran status, including service-related medical appointments where failure to appear might result in a loss of benefits. - Absences because of pregnancy or childbirth for as long as the student's doctor deems the absences medically necessary.
-When a student returns to school, she must be allowed to return to the same academic and extracurricular status as before her medical leave began. - Legally mandated absences such as jury duty or court subpoena. - Absences on a day the provost has declared a severe weather day per policy 4.07. - b.
 Students participating in required university or legally mandated absences must inform each faculty member of their known and anticipated absences as far in advance as possible.
-Failure to inform faculty beforehand, when it is clearly possible to do so, may be treated as an unexcused absence. - c.
+Failure to inform faculty beforehand, when it is clearly possible to do so, may be treated as an unexcused absence. - b.
 Faculty are not required to offer make-up work for extra credit tasks or assignments. - 2.
 Except as outlined in B1, faculty members have the discretion to determine the reasonableness of absences due to extenuating circumstances, either predetermined or unexpected.
 Such absences include but are not limited to: non-university sanctioned educationally appropriate events and activities (e.g. attendance at a professional conference, lecture on campus); illness; significant personal emergency; bereavement; obligatory religious observances, etc. - a.
 When an absence is deemed "reasonable", the faculty member provides the student an opportunity to make up missed work, or has in place a make-up policy that does not unjustly penalize a student for the absence. - b.
 Remedies for missed work due to a "reasonable" absence include but are not limited to replacement assignments; policies which may allow students to drop a certain number of assignments or exams; policies which might average a score for a missed exam or account for it in other ways, etc. - c.
 In each of these remedies, a "reasonable" standard should apply.
 In determining whether a remedy is reasonable, consideration should be given to the published syllabus.